shivam7086/tt06-LFSR/docs/info.md

 ## How to test

-I test it on Vivado and open sources (OpenROAD and OpenLane).
+We test it on Vivado and open sources (OpenROAD and OpenLane).

 ## External hardware